Eggbertx/eggbertx.github.io/README.md

 ___
 ### OmniChip-8

 A CHIP-8 emulator with the goal of being compatible with as many systems as possible.
-It currently supports SDL, (n)curses, GameBoy, and Commodore 64.
+It currently supports SDL2, (n)curses, GameBoy, Commodore 64, and WebAssembly.
+Try it out in a browser [here](/oc8/oc8.html).

 Language: C (C89), tests using CTest+gtest in C++